-Petroleum accumulations occur as reservoirs or pools-not in caverns or large holes in a rock mass amount of pore space in the rock (porosity), the larger the quantity of gas or oil that may be contained within it.
+Petroleum accumulations occur as reservoirs or pools-not in caverns or large holes in a rock mass but in the minute pore spaces between the particles that compose the rock.
+The greater the amount of pore space in the rock (porosity), the larger the quantity of gas or oil that may be contained within it.
 Pools often occur together in a field, and multiple fields in similar geologic environments constitute a province.